 When you go study in another country, it’s respectable to learn the styles and traditions of their culture.
 In England, that’s the orchestral world: but my primary career interests aren’t centered in orchestral playing.
-As a craft it’s something I always want to improve upon.
-I believe that a position with an orchestra displays a level of technical excellence and musicality that is hard to justify otherwise.
+As a craft it’s something I respect highly: a level of technical excellence and musicality we all strive for in our practice.
 However, my personal career goals don’t involve a full-time job in an orchestra.
 So, I didn’t immerse myself in it.

 What’s the point?
 This made me quite foreign.

 So why did I go there?
 The connection came through my mentors and friends: Tim and Jason of Maraca2.
-When I met the Head of Percussion in person, that sealed the deal.
-Aidy Spillett is the most brilliant percussionist, and fantastic person, you probably haven’t heard of.
-I learned in this meeting that in Birmingham, you could do anything and everything.
+Once I met the Head of Percussion, that sealed the deal: Aidy Spillett is the most brilliant percussionist, and fantastic person, you may not have heard of.
+I from Aidy that in Birmingham, you could do anything and everything.
 For example: the training in Afro-Cuban styles was incredible.
-You didn’t just learn to play, you really dug into the styles and had to immerse yourself in various types of learning and coordination to do well.
+You didn’t just learn to play, you really dug into the styles and had to immerse yourself in listening, transcription and context to do well.

 A few points stood out to me in the variations in approach between the US and the UK.
-If you have a few more minutes, this is worth the read:
+If you have a few more minutes:

 There was a significant emphasis on confidence and in individual learning.
 If you wanted to do anything, and do it well, you had to do a huge portion of the work with little guidance.
-We got information on how exams would be marked, but had to determine our own topics, programming, and really go the extra mile in thoughtfulness, research, and every aesthetic decision, in both performances and writing (essays).
+We got information on how exams would be marked, but had to determine our own topics, programming, and really go the extra mile in thoughtfulness, research, and aesthetic decisions.
 If we wanted help it was available, but we had to take the initiative to seek it out.
 We usually asked out peers for feedback, I still do it a lot.
 This really built strength of character and work ethic.

 PAS has a very small following in the UK.
 Mostly because they don’t need it – we rely on a lot of business and market funding in the US, and most European countries have great governmental support.
 I have mixed feelings about PAS and have been fairly vocal about them, but one thing I admire is what an exceptional community it is.
 If you join your local running club, you get fit, learn new local routes, and make new friends.
 Joining PAS has the equivalent effect for a percussionist.
 Conservatoires would put on their own days of percussion independently of the PAS UK/Ireland chapter.
 Consequently, there was a general lack of interest in joining the organization.
-That’s fair enough: it doesn’t have the same benefits as in the US, unless you can afford to fly to PASIC, or you get funding, which is what I did.
+That’s fair enough: it doesn’t have the same benefits as in the US, unless you have a reason (and funds) to fly to PASIC.

-The studio (department) did not follow the same etiquettes many do in the US and abroad (I know of Taiwan for one).
+The studio (department) did not follow the same etiquettes many do in the US.
 There was no rule requiring us to help each other move gear.
 However, in contrast to my previous experience, there were SO many concerts amongst all of us, in widespread locations, that it would have been impossible to keep up.
 On the down side, it went so far as when you had “your own thing,” people occasionally didn’t even get up off the sofa to roll a timpano down the corridor.
-There wasn’t a big culture of attending each other’s concerts (in the classical community, jazz was the opposite).
-We usually went to the big ones, but it was totally up to the individual.
+When it came to attending each others’ concerts, we usually went to the big ones, but it was totally up to the individual.

 Brits are amazing orchestral musicians.
 They learn music fast, they rehearse very little, and the level is very high.
 I was always blown away by how perfect the CBSO was.

 The same was expected of the students.
 We rehearsed for projects as they came up – e.g. you’d have orchestra for two weeks leading up to the concert, otherwise not at all.
-Music was thrown at us in large quantities and constantly… this truly pushed our limits.
+Music was thrown at us in large quantities and constantly… truly pushing our limits.